datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 ## Memory layout

 One of the main design drivers of the memtable trie is the desire to avoid on-heap storage and Java object management.
-The trie thus implements its own memory management for the structure of the trie (content is, at this time, still given as Java objects in a content array).
+The trie thus implements its own memory management for the structure of the trie.
 The structure resides in one `UnsafeBuffer` (which can be on or off heap as desired) and is broken up in 32-byte "cells", which are the unit of allocation, update and reuse.

 Like all tries, `InMemoryTrie` is built from nodes and has a root pointer.
 The nodes reside in cells, but there is no 1:1 correspondence between nodes and cells - some node types pack multiple in one cell, while other types require multiple cells.

+### Content storage

+In-memory tries support two approaches for storing content/payload data:

+#### `ContentManagerPojo` - Object array storage

+This default approach stores content as Java objects in a separate content array.
+Leaf nodes reference values by storing the array index as a negative pointer value (where masking away the sign and flags gives the index in the array).
+This approach is simple but keeps content on-heap as Java objects, which can lead to garbage collection pressure for large tries.

+#### `ContentManagerBytes` - Direct buffer storage

+The alternative stores content directly in the trie's buffer cells, using the same 32-byte cells that store the trie structure.
+This eliminates the need for a separate content array and allows content to be stored off-heap alongside the trie structure.

+`ContentManagerBytes` relies on a `ContentSerializer` interface to handle encoding and decoding of content.
+The serializer defines:
+- How to serialize content into a 32-byte cell, returning a `offsetBits`, a 5-bit offset which is combined with the cell base to form the leaf pointer/id.
+- How to deserialize content from a 32-byte cell and the pointer's `offsetBits`
+- Which values should be treated as "special" (encoded without using cells, using `offsetBits == 0x1F`)

+The `offsetBits` are to be used to help determine the type of content, and they also may be used to store e.g. length and flags that could otherwise take up a byte in the cell.

+**Special values**: Some content types appear frequently and carry no additional data (e.g. markers, empty values).
+These can be encoded as special values and mapped directly to singleton objects without allocating trie cells.
+The `ContentSerializer` determines which values qualify as special via the `idIfSpecial()` method.

+**Large values**: When content doesn't fit in 32 bytes, the serializer can use its own external storage mechanism (e.g. slab buffers) and store only a handle/pointer in the trie cell.
+The serializer is responsible for managing this external storage and releasing it when content is removed.

+This approach can be used to drastically reduce or completely eliminate the per-item on-heap presence of a trie, improving overall garbage collection efficiency.

 ### Pointers and node types